Bilbao-Concordia railway station

 The Bilbao-Concordia railway station, also known as La Concordia Station, and formerly and colloquially known as Santander Station, is a terminal railway station in Bilbao, Basque Country (Spain).
 The station was opened in 1902 and currently serves as the terminus station for several narrow-gauge regional and metropolitan railway services operated by Renfe.
 The Bilbao-Abando railway station, also operated by Renfe and that offers medium and long-distance services is located in close proximity.

-It is a singular building of modernist style, considered an outstanding example of Belle Époque architecture in Bilbao.
+It is a distinctive building in the modernist style, and is regarded as an important example of Belle Époque architecture in Bilbao.

 History

 During the 19th century several narrow-gauge railways were opened across northern Spain as a viable solution to the region's difficult topography and unlike other southern regions, where Iberian-gauge was predominant.
 The station was opened in 1898 as the terminus for the Bilbao-Santander railway and finished in 1902.
 The station was placed at the fringe of the then developing ensanche of the city, bordered by the Bilbao river.

 The station was promoted by the engineer Valentín Gorbeña, who was also behind the construction of the Cadagua railway, and designed by the architect Severino Achúcarro, who had already aided with the urban plan for the ensanche in 1876.
 The station acted as the Biscayan head for the Company of the Bilbao-Santander Railway, a railway company established by the merge of three former railway lines.
 At the time of its opening, it was conceived to be a mixed-used passenger and freight railway station.
 In 1965 the company was nationalised and transformed into FEVE, after which the station building moved to public hands.

 In the year 2007 it was completely renovated with the goal of adapting it to the modern requirements of a railway terminal, improving its accessibility.

 After the construction of the high speed line Basque Y is finished, the neighbouring Bilbao-Abando station will be renovated to accommodate all railway services starting in Abando, which will include the narrow-gauge services currently starting at this station.
 Bilbao-Concordia will expectedly cease to serve as a railway station after then, and its future use is still undefined.